Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/codecs_containers.md

     - File titles, track names, types, and languages, tagging, etc.
     - Chapters
 - Providing checksums or other error detection/recovery methods to minimize the impact of data corruption
-- Storing multiple "versions" of the same video/audio in the same file (or group of files), as in DVD angles, BD seamless branching, matroska editions, etc.
+- Storing multiple "versions" of the same video/audio in the same file (or group of files), as with DVD angles, BD seamless branching, matroska editions, etc.

 The following are the most common container formats for our purposes:

 - **MPEG-2 Transport Streams** and **Program Streams**:
     These are specified in [MPEG-2 Part 1 (ISO/IEC 13818-2)](https://www.iso.org/standard/87619.html) or [ITU-T Rec.
 H.222](https://www.itu.int/rec/T-REC-H.222.0).
     Transport streams (known under file extensions like `.ts`, `.mts`, `.m2ts`, etc.) package video/audio streams into small packets suitable for stream-based transmission.